dhis2/dhis2-fhir-adapter/README.md

 The same vaccine may be assigned to multiple rules.
 The applicable script may decide when it is applicable for that rule.
 Additionally, for events the state of the event and the existence of an active enrollment in a specific program may be relevant.
 Also an evaluation order may be defined.
 All of this is evaluated when deciding if the vaccine will be assigned to a specific rule.

 Furthermore, a single country may use different coding schemas for coding the same vaccine.
 In order to support this and to have a central vaccine administration, the adapter may offer the definition of vaccines, where one vaccine may also be assigned to multiple coding schemas.
 Such a feature would allow a simplification and a reusability of scripts.
-It has not yet been implemented and it has not been decided if and when such a feature will be integrated.
+It has not yet been implemented but it has been decided that such a feature will be integrated.

     !input.notGiven && codeUtils.containsCode(input.vaccineCode, 'VACCINE_BCG')